By Jennifer Olson

 Know your purpose or mission.
 Studies show that people who love what they do are more motivated and engaged in their work or business.

 Live your values.
 When I speak to a group, I always ask who in the audience knows their top five values.
 Usually only one or two hands go up in a room of 100.
-The leading underlying cause of why people burnout in their jobs is due to a conflict with their values.
-Yet most have no idea that is what is happening so they move on to another job where they burn out again in 2-3 years for the same reason.
+The most common underlying cause of why people burnout in their jobs is due to a conflict with their values.
+Yet most have no idea that is the root of the problem, so they move on to another job where they burn out again in 2-3 years for the same reason.
 And the pattern continues.
-You can’t honor what you believe in, aka your values, if you don’t know them.
-And when you come up against a values conflict, you immediately experience stress, frustration, anger and a feeling of injustice.
-Those are the beginnings of job and life dissatisfaction.
+You can’t honor what you believe in, a.k.a. your values, if you don’t know them.
+When you come up against a values conflict, you immediately experience stress, frustration, anger and a feeling of injustice.
+Those frustrations are the beginning of job and life dissatisfaction.
 Know your top 5 universal values and live your life according to those values.

 Acknowledge where you suck!
-This seems counterintuitive.
+This seems counter intuitive.
 I know.
 Yet the truth is we ALL have things that we’re NOT good at or can’t do.
 It’s important to know and acknowledge these items too.
-This then becomes the list of traits that we want to seek in others to compliment our weaknesses in the job, in our communities and in life.
+This then becomes the list of traits that we want to seek in others to complement our weaknesses in the job, in our communities and in life.
 This broadens our perspective and allows us to tap into different skills and expertise that we don’t have.

 Develop your personal presence.
 The way we show up – our presence – says a lot about us.
 In just 7 seconds, our body tells others if we are confident, trustworthy, self-conscious, unbelievable or just “off”.
 The key to being seen, heard and respected as an expert who can create a huge impact and results through their work while getting paid what they’re worth begins with STRONG PRESENCE.
-This shows people on the outside that you are who you believe on the inside.
+Mastering your external personal presence allows people to truly see and experience you as a believable, trustworthy and credible person.
 It is the last step in stepping in and owning our expertise and authority.

 As you can see, owning your value, perspective, expertise and worth is not just about “being confident”.
 It’s about knowing who you authentically are and expressing that every day.
 This is a journey and a practice.
 It doesn’t happen overnight.
 If you can start with some of the piece above, you will begin laying a foundation along the right path.